How to spot the difference

 Then starts the great debate.
 Is it a cold, or something worse like the flu?
 Should you see your healthcare provider or just stay home and get plenty of rest?

-“While both have similar symptoms, the flu is much more severe and can result in serious health problems,” says Richard Martin, MD, Geisinger family medicine physician.
+“While both have similar symptoms, the flu is much more severe and can result in serious health problems,” says Richard Martin, MD, a family medicine physician at Geisinger Mt.
+Pleasant in Scranton.
 That’s why it’s so important to know the difference between flu and cold symptoms.

 With flu season upon us – often spanning from fall until spring - let’s take a look at how to spot the difference and get you on the road to recovery ASAP.